radar/guides/gem-development.md

 This tells our generator where to find the template.
 Now all we need to do is to create the template, which we can put at _lib/foodie/generators/recipe/recipe.txt_:

     ##### Ingredients #####
-    Ingredients for delicious food go here.
+    Ingredients for delicious <%= name %> go here.

     ##### Instructions #####
-    Tips on how to make delicious food go here.
+    Tips on how to make delicious <%= name %> go here.

+When we use the `template` method, the template file is treated like an ERB template which is evaluated within the current `binding` which means that it has access to the same methods and variables as the method that calls it.

 And that's all!
-When we run `bundle exec cucumber features` all our features will be passing:
+When we run `bundle exec cucumber features` all our features will be passing!

     3 scenarios (3 passed)
     7 steps (7 passed)

+Amazing stuff, hey?

 ## Releasing the gem